 One of the perks of living in northeast Indiana is the ability to experience all four seasons.
 Winter always seems to feel particularly long, and most of us are ready to enjoy Fort Wayne in all its springtime glory by March and April.
 Make sure to visit these nine must-see attractions in Fort Wayne, Indiana this spring.

 9 Reasons to Visit Fort Wayne this Spring

 1. Fort Wayne TinCaps Baseball

 Skip the pricey parking and traffic congestion of bigger cities -- Fort Wayne has its own minor-league baseball team, the TinCaps, that plays regularly in beautiful Parkview Field.
-The season starts at home on April 4, and you can already buy tickets.
+The season starts at home on May 4.

 I've attended several TinCaps games and I can tell you that it's a lot of fun (and I freely admit I'm not even a baseball fan).
 All seats are great, ticket prices are affordable, parking is nearby & easy to find, and the game itself is enjoyable too.
 Many evening games feature after-game fireworks set against the gorgeous Fort Wayne skyline.